typlog/docs/import-posts.md

 # Import Posts from Other services

 Typlog supports import from a json file currently.
-Upload json file in `settings/advanced`.
+Upload json file in **Labs**.

 The json file format: